Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

 `dolmen.forms.base` provides the description of a new component that can be used to atomize the updating process of an object:
 `IFieldUpdate`.
-An implementation is available in `dolmen.forms.crud`, using an event handler, plugged on ObjectModifiedEvent and ObjectInitializedEvent::
+An implementation is available in `dolmen.forms.crud`, using an event handler, listening on ObjectModifiedEvent and ObjectInitializedEvent::

   >>> updates = []